-Duckweed (Lemna spp.) is one of the smallest plants on Earth.
-The Lemna genus often produces by budding, but it rarely produces flowers.
+Duckweed (Lemna spp.) is one of the smallest flowering plants on Earth.
+The Lemna genus often produces by budding, but it's rarely seen due to its diminutive size.
 When it does flower, blooms are tiny, green, simple, and either male or female.
 The Library of Congress reports that the Wolfia genera of duckweed has the world's smallest blossom.
 Naturally, duckweed carpets quiet waters, floating gracefully and protecting the aquatic creatures below.
 Nodding to its common name, duckweed is a beloved food for ducks and also for turtles, goldfish, tilapia, carp, and koi fish.
 Native to much of North America, duckweed grows atop ponds, surviving winters in USDA plant zones 4 through 10.
 Adaptable to a wide range of temperatures, it can also be grown easily outdoors on home ponds and indoors, near a sunny window, in large aquariums.
 Duckweed is native to North America and Central America, Asia, Africa, and Europe.
 Plants have also been introduced into Australia and South America.

 |Common Name||Common Duckweed, Lesser Duckweed|